qbonnard/chilitags.js/chilitags.js/README.md

 ##  Content
 This release of Chilitags.js consists of two components:
 * the library itself.
-* the sample programs illustrating how to use the library.
+* `samples`, the sample programs illustrating how to use the library.

 ##  How to build
 ### Install Emscripten